EUCAIM/Glossary/2-Glossary.md

 ### Anonymisation

 The processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject.
-Irreversible removal of personally identifiable information (i.e., all directly and indirectly identifying information) definitely not allowing the identification of the data subjects [[5]](3-References.md#ref-5).

-The methods used to anonymize the data depend on the context and the technology used (such as DICOM tags removal and facial erasing); this process must consider the recommendations of the Data Protection Authorities of each EU Member State.
+Irreversible removal of personally identifiable information (i.e., all directly and indirectly identifying information) definitely not allowing the identification of the data subjects [[6]](3-References.md#ref-6).
+The methods used to anonymize the data depend on the context and the technology used (such as DICOM tags removal and facial erasing); this process must take into account the recommendations of the Data Protection Authorities of each EU Member State.
 Anonymized data allows its use in research and the development of artificial intelligence tools without compromising patient confidentiality, facilitating collaboration and information exchange between different institutions.

 ### Artificial Intelligence Act

 Proposed legislation by the European Union (EU) aimed at regulating Artificial Intelligence (AI) technologies within the EU.
-The act seeks to ensure ethical, transparent, and accountable AI practices while fostering innovation and competitiveness [[3]](3-References.md#ref-3).
+The act seeks to ensure ethical, transparent, and accountable AI practices while fostering innovation and competitiveness [[4]](3-References.md#ref-4).

 ### Assessment List for Trustworthy Artificial Intelligence (ALTAI)

-Set of guidelines and criteria designed to assess the reliability of artificial intelligence (AI) systems for medical image analysis in oncology. [[4]](3-References.md#ref-4)
+Set of guidelines and criteria designed to assess the reliability of artificial intelligence (AI) systems for medical image analysis in oncology. [[5]](3-References.md#ref-5)

 ### Atlas of Cancer Images